Inflammation Formula

 *All ingredients are organic, sustainably or locally sourced, and ethically wildcrafted.

 ~Meadowsweet is native to Europe, Western Asia and Eastern North America.
 Traditionally used for it's pain relieving properties specifically in joints, and fever reduction.
 Rich in salicylic acid, similar to white willow bark, meadowsweet is both analgesic and anti-inflammatory.
-Additionally meadowsweet is supportive of digestive health such as indigestion and reduces acidity, helps to breakup uric acid which contributes to gout, is a diuretic, and used in respiratory ailments such as colds and possess antibacterial agents.
+Additionally meadowsweet is supportive of digestive health, reduces acidity, helps to breakup uric acid which contributes to gout, is a diuretic, used in respiratory ailments such as colds, and possess antibacterial agents.

-~Feverfew is native to parts of Eurasia, the Balkan Peninsula, Anatolia, and the Caucasus mountains.
+~Feverfew is native to parts of Europe and Asia, the Balkan Peninsula, Anatolia, and the Caucasus mountains.
 In ancient Greece it was employed in any condition where inflammation was present, and in European folk traditions it was considered a tonic herb for general health as well as was a popular remedy for menstrual disorders.
 Many other traditions used feverfew to reduce fevers.
 It is presently a very important herb for pain and specifically for headaches and migraines.
-Feverfew has antibacterial, antifungal actions, uses to treat colds and flu, indigestion, difficulty breathing, and applied externally for insect bites or skin wounds.
+Feverfew has antibacterial and antifungal actions, used to treat colds and flu, indigestion, difficulty breathing, and applied externally for insect bites or skin wounds.

 ~Turmeric is native to India and Southeast Asia.
-In Ayurvedic medicine Tumeric has been used for centuries to address joint pain, digestive issues, to support the liver, and as a blood purifier.
-Turmeric has been shown in clinical applications to inactive inflammatory enzymes, reducing the production of inflammatory cytokines.
+In Ayurvedic medicine tumeric has been used for centuries to address joint pain, digestive issues, to support the liver, and as a blood purifier.
+Turmeric has been shown in clinical applications to inactivate inflammatory enzymes, reducing the production of inflammatory cytokines.
 This allows the body to heal and lessens pain.
-It has many other purported benefits including a cardiovascular tonic, blood sugar regulatory, kidney support, regulates the immunity, has antimicrobial properties, and protecting cells from oxidative damage.
+It has many other purported benefits including as a cardiovascular tonic, blood sugar regulator, kidney support, immune enhancement, antimicrobial properties, and protective of cells from oxidative damage.

-~Tulsi is native to India.
-It has been used for thousands of years in folk medicine and systems like Ayurveda, Siddha, and Unani.
-It is reputed as a nourishing tonic for general health, and is a sacred spiritual plant.
-Tulsi is an anti-inflammatory and used to mitigate mild pain, as well as an adaptogen which helps the body regulate to stressors and builds resiliency.
+~Tulsi is native to India, and has been used for thousands of years in folk medicine and systems like Ayurveda, Siddha, and Unani.
+It is reputed as a nourishing tonic for general health, and is considered a sacred spiritual plant.
+Tulsi is anti-inflammatory and used to mitigate mild pain, as well as an adaptogen which helps the body regulate to stressors and builds resiliency.
 It is often used in nervous system support, to promote relaxation, and uplifting mood.

-Tulsi is immunomodulatory, antihistamine, antifungal, antibacterial, antiviral, and antiprotozoal activity.
-It is neuroprotective and may help in protecting against neurodegenerative disorders, poor memory, or head trauma.
-It acts as a digestive aid for bloating, gas, better absorption of nutients, stimulates digestive enzymes, and cleanses waste.
-Helps insulin resistance, protects the heart, helpful in respiratory conditions, and in skin health.
+Tulsi has many researched and folk medicinal applications including being heart protective, blood sugar balancing, immunomodulatory, antihistamine, antifungal, antibacterial, antiviral and has antiprotozoal activity.
+It is neuroprotective and helps with memory or head trauma.
+Additionally, Tulsi acts as a digestive aid for bloating, gas, stimulates digestive enzymes, and cleansing waste.

 ~Skullcap is native to North America, Europe, Asia, and Canada.
-Used by Native Americans as a nervous system tonic, kidney problems, and women's health.
-It is a relaxing sedative calming an overactive mind or mental tension, anxiety, addiction recovery, and as a sleep aid.
+Used by Native Americans as a nervous system tonic, for kidney problems, and women's health.
+It is a relaxing sedative known to calm an overactive mind, mental tension, anxiety, addiction recovery, and as a sleep aid.
 Additonally skullcap has powerful anti-inflammatory properties and can be helpful for muscle pain and spasms.

 *This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.